StartBootstrap/startbootstrap-clean-blog-jekyll/_drafts/2019-07-29-neural-music-style-translation.md

 On the other hand, training exclusively on data generated by Band-in-a-Box means that the model will only be able to produce Band-in-a-Box-style outputs, which is definitely a limitation.

 In any case, it's interesting to see how far we can get with this method, and I'm curious whether unsupervised approaches (having access to a greater diversity of music data) will be able to surpass it.
-I also think synthetic data like ours can serve as a sort of sanity check for such unsupervised models, since it should be easier to train on than 'real-world' music.
+I also think synthetic data like ours can serve as a sort of sanity check for such unsupervised models since it should be easier to train on than 'real-world' music.

 Check out the [paper](https://arxiv.org/abs/1907.02265) for more details on our approach, including how we evaluated our models.
 For people interested in playing around with our system, the [code](https://github.com/cifkao/ismir2019-music-style-translation) and the [trained models](https://doi.org/10.5281/zenodo.3245374) are available for download.